metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 - `deprecated`
 - `expired`

-There will be additional validations to be implemented for the new `lifecycle`:
+There are rules for the new lifecycle, some of them need to be ensured through validations:

 - Classification stages in a lifecycle must only appear ordered from `unavailable` to `expired` as described in the list above.
 - It is not required that every classification stage is present in the lifecycle.